-- a.
+a.
 Supplemental Allocations.
-Once allocated, projects that experience increases in capital or support costs above the amounts allocated and above Commission delegated thresholds established in Resolution G-19-12 shall require a supplemental project allocation.
-Caltrans shall, for each project requiring a supplemental project allocation, submit a detailed request to the Commission for its approval. - b.
-No adjustments to support or construction capital will be made by Caltrans beyond the authority delegated by Commission Resolution G-19-12. - Changes to programmed project outputs and project description, and postmile changes of 0.1 mile or greater must be approved by the Commission. - d.
-The Commission will not amend the SHOPP to change the program year of the funding or the funding amount for any project phase programmed in the current fiscal year except to reprogram funds from a construction project to later mitigation work required for that project, including landscaping or mitigation.
+Once allocated, projects that experience increases in capital or support costs above the amounts allocated and above Commission delegated thresholds established in Resolution G-22-12 shall require a supplemental project allocation.
+Caltrans shall,

+- for each project requiring a supplemental project allocation, submit a detailed request to the Commission for its approval. - No adjustments to support or construction capital will be made by Caltrans beyond the authority delegated by Commission Resolution G-22-12. - Changes to programmed project outputs and project description, and postmile changes of 0.1 mile or greater must be approved by the Commission. - d.
+Except where specified in Sections 21 and 40, the Commission will not amend the SHOPP to change the program year of the funding or the funding amount for any project phase programmed in the current fiscal year except to reprogram funds from a construction project to later mitigation work required for that project, including landscaping or mitigation.
 These types of amendments are adjustments that may be incorporated into the Commission's allocation action.